HEHECarl/DOS-DETECTION-POX/README.txt

 -requests
 -json

-This repo is built for COMS4200 Group 7 2020 Semester 2
 This program is able to collect data from all the switches in the network, and analysis with a KNN Model, the knn model will identify weather a host is a DoS attacker or just normal user Once a attacker is found, the program will install a blocking rule on all switches to mitigate the DoS attack.